HL7/davinci-dtr/input/pagecontent/confexpectations.md

 * `QuestionnaireResponse.item.value` - all data types
 * The same for all nested items

-They **SHALL** also handle all mustSupport elements within the Questionnaire profile and provide visual cues where those elements impact expected user action (e.g., required answers, need for signatures, etc.)
+§They **SHALL** also handle all mustSupport elements within the Questionnaire profile and provide visual cues where those elements impact expected user action (e.g., required answers, need for signatures, etc.)§

-Those same systems **SHOULD** be able to display `QuestionnaireResponse.item.itemMedia`
+§Those same systems **SHOULD** be able to display `QuestionnaireResponse.item.itemMedia`§

+### Conformance Statements in this Implementation Guide

+§§§